Chiang Kai-shek: Historical perception

 In contrast, his image has partially improved in mainland China.
-He had been portrayed as a villain and a "bourgeoisie reactionary lackey" who fought against the "liberation" of China by the communists, but since the 2000s, the media and popular culture have depicted him in a less negative manner.
-For example, many praised the 2009 movie sponsored by the Chinese Communist Party, The Founding of a Republic, for moving away from casting Chiang as 'evil' versus Mao and emphasizing instead that the contingencies of war led the communists to victory.
-In the context of the Second Sino-Japanese War, aspects of Chiang's trip to India, or meeting with Roosevelt and Churchill in Cairo can be viewed positively.
+He had been portrayed as a villain and a "bourgeoisie reactionary lackey" who fought against the "liberation" of China by the Chinese Communist Party (CCP), but since the 2000s, state media and Chinese popular culture have depicted him in a less negative manner.
+For example, many praised the 2009 movie sponsored by the CCP, The Founding of a Republic, for moving away from casting Chiang as 'evil' versus Mao and emphasizing instead that the contingencies of war led the communists to victory.
+In the context of the Second Sino-Japanese War, aspects of Chiang's trip to India, or meeting with Roosevelt and Churchill in Cairo can be viewed positively according to the CCP.
 The shift also takes into account Chiang's commitment to a unified China and his stance against Taiwanese independence.
 Chiang's ancestral home in Fenghua, Zhejiang, has become a museum and tourist attraction.
 Historian Rana Mitter notes that the displays inside were very positive about Chiang's role during the Second Sino-Japanese War.

 Mitter further observed that, ironically, today's China is closer to Chiang's vision than to Mao's and wrote, "One can imagine Chiang Kai-shek's ghost wandering round China today nodding in approval, while Mao's ghost follows behind him, moaning at the destruction of his vision".
 Liang Shuming opined that Chiang Kai-shek's "greatest contribution was to make the CCP successful.
 If he had been a bit more trustworthy, if his character was somewhat better, the CCP would have been unable to beat him".
 Some Chinese historians argue that the main determinants for Chiang's defeat were not corruption or the lack of US support, but his decision to start the civil war with 70% of government expenditures in the military, his overestimation of the Nationalist forces equipped with US arms, and the loss of popularity and morales of his soldiers.
 Other historians argue that his failure was largely caused by external factors outside of Chiang's control.
 They include the refusal of the Truman administration to support Chiang by withdrawing aid, the foisting of an arms embargo by George C. Marshall, the failed pursuit of a détente between the nationalists and the communists, the American push for a coalition government with the CCP, and the USSR's consistent aid and support for the CCP during the civil war.